ExactTargetDev/ui-candidate-test/README.md

 # ExactTarget UI Candidates

-This is the candaidate test for ExactTarget UI developers.
+This is the candidate test for ExactTarget UI developers.

 Read *ALL* bullet points.